rakoivun/passikuva/README.md

 ## High level process
 - Take a photo [(more on it below)](#detailed-process)
 - Use this tool to ensure that it's of correct size & person is at right position
+ * Online version MIGHT be operational here https://passikuva.onrender.com/ .
+I am not storing the images on the server (trust me?)
 - Upload the tool to Finnish police db

 ## Features